 Warning: Charitable contribution deductions are allowed for alternative minimum tax (AMT) purposes, but your tax savings may be less if you’re subject to the AMT.
 For example, if you’re in the 37% tax bracket for regular income tax purposes, but the 28% tax bracket for AMT purposes, your deduction may be worth only 28% instead of 37%.

 Appreciated publicly traded stock you’ve held more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains tax you’d pay if you sold the property.
 This will be especially beneficial to taxpayers facing the 3.8% NIIT or the top 20% long-term capital gains rate this year.

 Donations of long-term capital gains property are subject to tighter deduction limits — 30% of AGI for gifts to public charities, 20% for gifts to nonoperating private foundations.
-In some situations, the increased AGI limit for cash gifts to public charities might mean that cash gifts will make more sense in 2021.

 Don’t donate stock that’s worth less than your basis.
 Instead, sell the stock so you can deduct the loss and then donate the cash proceeds to charity.